orbeon/orbeon-forms-doc/xforms/xpath/extension-form-runner.md

 - `$follow-indexes`
     - if missing, takes the value `false()`.
     - if `false()`
         - This finds the "closest" matching control without checking repeat indexes.
-When descending into repeat iterations, the first repeat iteration is chosen.
+When descending into repeat iterations, all repeat iterations are chosen.
     - if `true()`
         - This finds the "closest" matching control by following repeat indexes when possible.
 When descending into repeat iterations, the iteration matching the enclosing repeat's current index is chosen.

-This function returns the value of a Form Runner control by name as a string, or an empty sequence if the control or value is not found.
+This function returns the value or values of a Form Runner control by name as a sequence of strings, or an empty sequence if the control or value is not found.

 [SINCE Orbeon Forms 2021.1.3]